CHAUCHEUKHEI/AAE4011_Pedestrian_Detection_and_Risk_Warning_System/README.md

 ---

 ### 🫥 Occlusion Detection: Overlap Fraction (not IoU)
-Occlusion is detected by computing the fraction of a vulnerable object's bounding box that is covered by a large vehicle's bounding box:
+Occlusion is detected by computing the fraction of a vulnerable object's bounding box that is covered by a large vehicle's bounding box.
 Standard **IoU is deliberately avoided** here.
 IoU normalises against the *union* of both boxes, causing large vehicle boxes to dominate the denominator and keeping IoU artificially low even when a pedestrian is substantially hidden.
 The overlap fraction normalises against only the vulnerable object's area, directly quantifying *what fraction of the pedestrian is concealed*.
 If overlap ≥ 0.20, the pedestrian is flagged as occluded and forced to AMBER risk regardless of measured depth.

 ---